huggingface/blog/sd_any_pair.md

   org: Intel
 ---

-# AnyPair - Speculative Decoding with Any Target and Assistant Models
+# Assisted Generation with Any Assistant Model

 The unprecedented success of LLMs has redefined the limits of NLP.
 However, a major challenge in their deployment is optimizing performance to reduce their response time.
 Speculative decoding is a very popular and practical approach for accelerating LLMs achieving considerable speedups.